Kansas Military and Veterans Benefits

 • Must use federal tuition assistance first (if applicable)

-Upon completion of last semester of tuition assistance, the Service member will be required to serve an additional 24 months in the Kansas National Guard or will be required to repay the amount of the scholarship received.
+Upon completion of last semester of tuition assistance, the service member will be required to serve an additional 24 months in the Kansas National Guard or will be required to repay the amount of the scholarship received.

 Kansas National Guard Educational Assistance Program Fact Sheet